Person using a tool on a lawn mower motor.

-Storing your lawn equipment and lawn mower properly ensures you're ready for spring.
+Storing your equipment and lawn mower properly can help ensure you're ready for spring.

-Having your lawn mower and equipment stored properly over the winter makes for an easier spring cleanup.
-Ideally, everything should be stored inside a garage, shed or other enclosed building.
-Before putting the items away for the winter, it's always best to remove grease, dirt, leaves or any other matter from the surface.
-After the cleaning, metal tools could benefit from a coat of oil or WD-40® and then a gentle wipe-down to keep rust at bay.
+Having your lawn mower and equipment stored properly over the winter can help make for an easier spring cleanup.
+It's ideal to have them stored inside a garage, a lawn mower storage shed or other enclosed building.
+Before putting items away for the winter, try to clean and remove grass clippings, grease, dirt, leaves or any other debris from all surfaces.
+After the cleaning, metal tools could benefit from a coat of oil or WD-40® and a gentle wipe-down to help keep rust at bay.

 • Clean the mower.